Ncnchiche/mySubscription/README.md

 <h1 align="center">Ghost Expense</h1>

 # IMPORTANT!!
 THIS WEBAPP DOESNT WORK ANYMORE.
-WILL BE CREATING AND UPDATING A NEW ONE IN THE FUTURE
+WILL BE CREATING AND UPDATING IT IN THE FUTURE

 ## What is this?
 Not everyone has the time to track their subscriptions and see which category takes up the most of their monthly budget.
 Here I created a Basic Web Application to be able to track your expenses and see analytically which category takes up the most of your budget.